The Salvation (film): Plot

-Following the Second Schleswig War of 1864, Jon and his brother Peter emigrate to the United States from Denmark and settle somewhere between the Mississippi River and the Rocky Mountains.
+Following the Second Schleswig War of 1864, Danish war veterans Jon and his brother Peter emigrate to the United States from Denmark and settle somewhere between the Mississippi River and the Rocky Mountains.
 Seven years later, in 1871, Jon's wife, Marie and his 10-year-old son, Kresten, arrive.
 After they all meet, Jon and his family board a stagecoach bound for their small residence while Peter stays behind.
 Their coach is also boarded by recently released criminals, Paul and Lester.
 Following a tense struggle, the criminals throw Jon out of the moving coach after which they rape and kill Jon's wife.
 They also kill his son and the stagecoach driver and guard.

 With great effort, Jon catches up to the coach to find his family murdered.
 Enraged, he kills the two convicts.
 Unbeknownst to Jon, Paul is the brother of Henry Delarue, a notorious gang leader and land baron.
 Upon hearing the news, Delarue kills three innocent citizens of Black Creek, the town that reports the deaths to him.
 He also forces the townspeople to cooperate and find his brother's killer.
 Delarue was once an army colonel who fought Native Americans.
 At one point, he is stated to have once been a good man before he became twisted by war.

 After burying his wife and son, Jon decides to leave the town with Peter and sells his land to Keane, Black Creek's mayor and undertaker.
 Before they can leave, Jon and Peter are captured by the town sheriff and minister, Mallick.
 As Jon sits in his cell, Mallick tells him that his death will buy the town more time while he tries to inform higher authorities of Delarue's actions.
 Meanwhile, it is revealed that Delarue is working with the Standard Atlantic Oil Company and, with the help of Mayor Keane, had been acquiring Black Creek and its surrounding land, which is rich with untapped crude oil.
 Unknown to Mallick, the company managed to intercept his message for help and prevent it from reaching the authorities.
 Delarue's now widowed sister-in-law Madelaine, who is mute, acts as his accountant and suffers sexual and physical abuse from him.